kadenzipfel/report-template/report.md

 2. Specific security concern 2.
 3. Specific security concern 3.

-*Disclaimer:* This security review does not guarantee against a hack.
-It is a snapshot in time of brink according to the specific commit by a three person team.
-Any modifications to the code will require a new security review.
+**Disclaimer:** This review does not make any warranties or guarantees regarding the discovery of all vulnerabilities or issues within the audited smart contracts.
+The auditor shall not be liable for any damages, claims, or losses incurred from the use of the audited smart contracts.

 # Findings